Optimal design of large-scale nonlinear Bayesian inverse problems under model uncertainty: Computational results

 \section{Computational results}

 In this section, we numerically study our OED under uncertainty approach, which we apply to the model inverse problem described in~\Cref{sec:model}.
 We begin by specifying the Bayesian problem setup and discretization details in~\Cref{sec:setup}.
 Then, we study the impact of secondary model uncertainty on the measurements and compute the BAE error statistics in~\Cref{sec:BAE_numerics}.
 Finally, in~\Cref{sec:OEDUU}, we examine the effectiveness of our approach in computing uncertainty aware designs.
 We also study the impact of ignoring model uncertainty in (i) experimental design stage and (ii) both experimental design and inference stages.
 Ignoring uncertainty in the design stage amounts to fixing the secondary parameter $\iparb$ at its nominal value (i.e., using the approximate model~\cref{equ:model_approx}) and ignoring the approximation error when solving the OED problem.
 We refer to designs computed in this manner as \emph{uncertainty unaware} designs.
 Note that in the case of (i), the uncertainty is still accounted for when solving the inverse problem.
 This study illustrates the importance of accounting for model uncertainty, when computing experimental designs.
 On the other hand, the study of case (ii) illustrates the pitfalls of ignoring uncertainty in both the optimal design problem and subsequent solution of the inverse problem.
-We conclude the numerical experiments in~\Cref{sec:OEDUU} by a brief study of the impact of the number of training data samples on the quality of the computed optimal design.